 Creating Accessible Documents

 The most common way to post content on a web page is via HTML text, images, audio, and video.
 No matter your approach to content delivery, you probably know that your approach needs to be accessible.
-Did you know that non-web content such as Adobe PDF documents need to be accessible as well?
+Did you know that non-web content such as Adobe PDF documents needs to be accessible as well?

 Is your restaurant menu downloadable?
 Do you post your meeting agendas?
 What about event brochures or product catalogs?
 PDF files are great for such purposes and need to be accessible.

 Did you know that the rules you follow to create accessible HTML content, also apply to non-web content such as Word and PDF files?
 You might be wondering how one makes non-web files like PDFs accessible.
 That’s where the Web Content Accessibility Guidelines (WCAG) comes into play.
 Of course, not all will apply such as Bypass Blocks and Captions for video but the WCAG criterion will be your guide.

 Let’s consider some of the guidelines that will apply to non-web documents.